matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 **Test completion** usually occurs at project milestones (e.g., release, end of iteration, test level completion).
 For any unresolved defects, change requests or product backlog items are created.
 Any testware that may be useful in the future is identified and archived or handed over to the appropriate teams.
 The test environment is shut down to an agreed state.
 The test activities are analyzed to identify lessons learned and improvements for future iterations, releases, or projects (see section 2.1.6).
 A test completion report is created and communicated to the stakeholders.

 ## 1.4.2.
 Test Process in Context
 Testing is not performed in isolation.
-Test activities are an integral part of the development processes carried out within an organization.
+Test activities are an integral part of the development processes carried out within an organisation.
 Testing is also funded by stakeholders and its final goal is to help fulfill the stakeholders’ business needs.
 Therefore, the way the testing is carried out will depend on a number of contextual factors including:
 * Stakeholders (needs, expectations, requirements, willingness to cooperate, etc.)
 * Team members (skills, knowledge, level of experience, availability, training needs, etc.)
 * Business domain (criticality of the test object, identified risks, market needs, specific legal regulations, etc.)
 * Technical factors (type of software, product architecture, technology used, etc.)
 * Project constraints (scope, time, budget, resources, etc.)
-* Organisational factors (organizational structure, existing policies, practices used, etc.)
+* Organisational factors (organisational structure, existing policies, practices used, etc.)
 * Software development lifecycle (engineering practices, development methods, etc.)
 * Tools (availability, usability, compliance, etc.)

 These factors will have an impact on many test-related issues, including: test strategy, test techniques used, degree of test automation, required level of coverage, level of detail of testware, test reporting, etc.

 ## 1.4.3.
 Testware
 Testware is created as output work products from the test activities described in section 1.4.1.
-There is a significant variation in how different organizations produce, shape, name, organize and manage their work products.
+There is a significant variation in how different organisations produce, shape, name, organize and manage their work products.
 Proper configuration management (see section 5.4) ensures consistency and integrity of work products.
 The following list of work products is not exhaustive:
 * **Test planning work products** include: test plan, test schedule, risk register, entry criteria and exit criteria (see section 5.1).
 Risk register is a list of risks together with risk likelihood, risk impact and information about risk mitigation (see section 5.2).
 Test schedule, risk register, entry criteria and exit criteria are often a part of the test plan.
 * **Test monitoring and test control work products** include: test progress reports (see section 5.3.2), documentation of control directives (see section 5.3) and information about risks (see section 5.2).
 * **Test analysis work products** include: (prioritized) test conditions (e.g., acceptance criteria, see section 4.5.2), and defect reports regarding defects in the test basis (if not fixed directly).